TriKro/rsb-content/part3-generative_market_research/focus-group.md

   * Other existing marketing channels (from business model canvas)
  10. Pass out consent forms at the beginning of the meeting.
  11. Have everyone introduce themselves.
- 12. Announce the purpose of the meeting, say it's being recorded, and that the purpose of the meeting is a brainstorming session in order to get participants' opinions.
+ 12. Announce that the purpose of the meeting is to hold a brainstorming session in order to get participants' opinions, and inform participants that the session is being recorded.
  13. Ask questions.
 Use your original ones, but also throw in others.
 Ideally, participants will start to talk among themselves at some point so that you can withdraw from the conversation.
  14. Stay neutral and empathetic.
 Establish eye contact with participants who are speaking less.
  15. Take written notes during the session (assistant), including non-verbal cues as well as what was said.